Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

   </tr>
   <tr>
     <td>TRACE</td>
-    <td>Echoes the recieved request, to see if any changes are made by intermediate servers</td>
+    <td>Echoes the received request, to see if any changes are made by intermediate servers</td>
   </tr>
   <tr>
     <td>OPTIONS</td>